Ghaidagharaibeh-dot/reading-notes/read416.md

  # Spring Authentication

- ### Difference between authentication and authorization.
+ ### authentication Vs authorization.

-Authentication : is the process of knowing the identity of the user. also known as access control.
+Authentication : means Who are you is the process of knowing the identity of the user(access control)

-Authorization (access control) : is the process of what that particular user is allowed to access or do in the web application.
+Authorization : means What are you allowed, allowed to access or do in the web application.

 ### Authentication

+The application needs to verify if the user is who he/she claims to be, typically done with a username and password check.

-In spring the main interface for authentication is AuthenticationManger which has only one method which is authenticate which can be used to do 3 main things:
+For Authentication in spring we use the AuthenticationManager interface which has only one method:

+ authenticate  can be used to do 3 main things:

-Return an Authentication with value of authenticated = true if it can verify that the input represents a valid principle.
+- Return an Authentication

-Throw an AuthenticationException if the input represents an invalid principle.
+- Throw an AuthenticationException if the input represents an invalid principle.

-Return null if it can’t decide.
+- Return null if it can’t decide.

 ```
 public interface AuthenticationManager {